Corruption in Haiti: 2010 earthquake

 A massive, highly destructive earthquake struck Haiti on January 12, 2010.

 Elizabeth Abbott wrote that the "near paralysis of the René Préval government" in responding to the earthquake can be traced to deeply rooted Duvalierism in Haiti.
 Abbott also notes that "the corruption that permeated the Haitian state" under Jean-Claude Duvalier "extended to the construction industry, which ignored building codes and bribed inspectors who overlooked flawed structures that would later crumble in the earthquake."

 In February 2010, a local told the BBC that the only order came from American and other foreign aid.
 The destroyed infrastructure, as well as significant foreign aid, created the perfect environment for corruption, according to the BBC.
-Prime Minister Jean-Max Bellerive acknowledged the lack of oversight, claiming that no one in the government knew where aid money was going, lamenting that the government would be held accountable when in truth it had no control over those funds.
+Prime Minister Jean-Max Bellerive acknowledged the lack of oversight, claiming that no one in the government knew where aid money was going, lamenting that the government would be held accountable when, in truth, it had no control over those funds.
 When a reporter asked locals about corruption, the locals jokingly stated that the best way to help is to bar aid money from falling into Haitian hands.
 Many Haitians stated that the best aid would be helping to eradicate the corruption that has hampered the nation for years.

 A week after the earthquake, Fox News reported that corruption was still the cause of Haiti's worst problems.
 The article noted that over the course of a year, the U.S. State Department reported that no corruption charges were filed at all in Haiti, despite overwhelming evidence against several officials.
-For this reason, charged the article, it was foolish to funnel post-earthquake assistance "through corrupt Haitian institutions."
+For this reason, the article charged, it was foolish to funnel post-earthquake assistance "through corrupt Haitian institutions."

-Robert Klitgaard in March 2010, noted that just a few months after the earthquake cynicism is pervasive in the country.
-Roslyn Hees, coauthor of Preventing Corruption in Humanitarian Operations, called Haiti a high risk environment for corruption.
+Robert Klitgaard, in March 2010, noted that just a few months after the earthquake cynicism is pervasive in the country.
+Roslyn Hees, coauthor of Preventing Corruption in Humanitarian Operations, called Haiti a high-risk environment for corruption.

 After the earthquake, former prime minister Michele Pierre-Louis said that Haiti lacked all order.
 Before the quake, crime and violence rates were improving, as was economic growth.
-Afterwards, Scott Wilson of The Washington Post wrote that with its government "riddled with corruption," many Haitians were now split in their desires, both wanting their government to use foreign aid money to help, but also hoping they be cut off to minimize their embezzling.
+Afterwards, Scott Wilson of The Washington Post wrote that with its government "riddled with corruption," many Haitians were now split in their desires, both wanting their government to use foreign aid money to help, but also hoping they would be cut off to minimize their embezzling.

 Before resigning, Prime Minister Gary Conille made public the findings of an audit which showed irregularities in post-earthquake emergency rebuilding contracts awarded by his predecessor, Jean Max Bellerive, between 2010 and 2011 to forty-one Dominican companies.
 The audit uncovered a link between Bellerive and Felix Bautista, a Dominican senator who controlled the companies.
 Media reports in April 2012 alleged that Martelly had received campaign donations of $2.5 million, real-estate deals, and cash outlays from Bautista in exchange for the contracts, a charge Martelly denied.
-In July the Martelly government cancelled all but two of the forty-one contracts.
+In July, the Martelly government cancelled all but two of the forty-one contracts.